-You would have thought that since I have been thinking about this for 10 years or so, I would have answers by now.
-You thought wrong.
+You would have thought that since I have been thinking about this for 10 years or so, I would already have these answers.
+Not yet.
 Although I have effectively eliminated incorrect ways of thinking about investing, I am yet to find a satisfactory answer.
-One that stands up to scrutiny.
-One that will give me (and you) the confidence to invest for the long-term.
-A robust framework from which to embark on the journey of wealth creation.
+One that will give me (and you) the confidence to invest for the long-term; a robust framework from which to embark on the journey of wealth creation.

 What can you expect from this blog?